FHIDev/fhi.helseid/Fhi.AccountController/README.md

 * Logout
 * Ping

-The last `Ping` endpoint is used to check if controller is installed.`
+The last `Ping` endpoint is used to check if the controller is installed.`

 ### Default Html files